-Kids from all levels are playing Swarm Baseball and the ages range from 8U to 14U
+Kids from all levels are playing Swarm Baseball and the ages range from 8U to 18U.

 HOW LONG IS THE TYPICAL SEASON?

-Swarm plays baseball from August thru June.
+Swarm youth teams play baseball from September thru June and Swarm High School athletes play June through December.
 We typically take a one month break sometime over the holidays to rest the arms and let the boys miss playing.

 IS SWARM A ‘BASEBALL ONLY’ TYPE PROGRAM?

-No. We love multi-sport athletes and think it is very important to take a break from the game,so you can’t wait to play again.
-Playing multi sports makes you a well-rounded athlete and develops other important skill sets.
+No. We love multi-sport athletes and think it is very important to take a break from the game, so you can’t wait to play again.
+Playing multi sports makes you a well-rounded athlete and develops other important skills.